 It literally means “that it opens dinner” because initially, it was meant to stimulate the appetite before very much resembling the full meal it does today.
 So in fact you sit down, order your drinks promptly served with mouthwatering snacks, as you chat and have a few laughs possibly in the company of “the beautiful people”.
 Pretty much a sort of “happy-hour” but with a touch of something else: the famous Italian cuisine!

 The tradition goes back a long time, it begins in Turin in the second half of the 18th century, when someone by the name of Antonio Carpano creates Vermouth, an aromatic wine to accompany local food but soon to spread throughout Italy.
 Its consecration, however, only takes place in the 20th century, the 60’s in particular, when the elegant and fashionable Bars of Via Veneto in Rome serve a Dry Martini, the undisputed star of Italian cocktails on the international stage.

 But getting back to your friend’s story… taken by his enthusiasm he forgets to tell you where to imbibe.
 “No worries” as they say, in this article we’ll list the 7 best places to take part in this wonderfully Italian ritual while you tune into the Roman jovial ways.

 🍸 Aperitivo!
 The 7 best places in Rome 🍢

 #1 Freni & Frizioni

-Lying in the heart of Trastevere, the “blue collar” neighbourhood of times gone now become the centre of the Roman Movida, it’s a Must for the area.
+Lying in the heart of Trastevere, the “blue collar” neighborhood of times gone now become the center of the Roman Movida, it’s a Must for the area.
 You’ll find both locals and tourists here.
 The Beers section is not particularly well stocked with variety, but they do offer great cocktails and an inviting buffet which also caters for vegetarians.
 Prices are within average, around €8.00 per cocktail.